 For more on the different tree types, see the trees topic.
 For more on the data available to save, see the tree data member list topic.
+For more on saving live vs. dead trees, see the output topic.

 This window is reached from the Setup detailed output file window.
 It allows you to choose options for tree data for a detailed output file.
 What you save for output depends on what data you want to be available to you after the run.
 For a list of data visualization options and what you need to save to use them, see the Data Visualization topic.